 The OMC simulates space-based illumination conditions using equipment and techniques that parallel telescopic observations and source-target-sensor orientations.
-The OMC uses a 75 watt, Xenon arc, collimated lamp as a solar simulator, a 1024 x 1536, 9 um pixel CCD camera (350 – 1100 nm bandwidth) with conventional astronomical colored filters (Johnson/Bessel), and a robotic arm to orient/rotate objects to simulate an object’s orbit/rotational period.
-A high-resolution, high bandwidth (350 - 2500 nm) Analytical Spectral Devices (ASD) spectrometer is also employed to baseline the spectral signature of various material types as a fiduciary reference to filter photometric assessment of these materials.
+The OMC uses a 75 watt, Xenon arc, collimated lamp as a solar simulator, a 1024 x 1536, 9-µm pixel CCD camera (350 nm to 1100 nm bandwidth) with conventional astronomical colored filters (Johnson/Bessel), and a robotic arm to orient/rotate objects to mimic an object’s orbit/rotational period.
+A high-resolution, high bandwidth (350 nm to 2500 nm) Analytical Spectral Devices (ASD) spectrometer also is employed to baseline the spectral signature of various material types as a fiduciary reference to filter photometric assessment of these materials.

-The laboratory data is compared directly with the photometric data collected from the Cerro Tololo Inter-American Observatory 0.9 m SMARTS and 0.6 m MODEST telescopes to better understand the GEO orbital debris environment.
-Thus far, materials that are known to be in the space environment (i.e., materials from spacecraft), materials from hyper- and low-velocity ground impact tests of mock satellites, and debris from a mock Arian 4 tank composed of aluminum alloy have been investigated.
-These materials consist of multi-layered insulation, solar panels, solar cells, plastics, carbon-fiber reinforced plastics, glass-fiber reinforced plastics, and different types of metal in a range of shapes and sizes.
+The laboratory data has been compared directly with the photometric data collected from the CTIO 0.9-m SMARTS and 0.6-m MODEST telescopes to better understand the GEO orbital debris environment and will be used for MCAT data in the future.
+Thus far, materials that are known to be in the space environment (i.e., materials from spacecraft), debris fragments generated in laboratory-based hyper- and low-velocity impact tests of mock satellites, and debris from a mock Arian 4 tank composed of aluminum alloy have been investigated.
+These materials consist of multi-layered insulation (MLI), solar panels, solar cells, plastics, carbon-fiber reinforced plastics (CFRP), glass-fiber reinforced plastics (GFRP), and different types of metal in a range of shapes and sizes.

 The OMC ultimately will produce light curves representative of the orbital debris environment to better understand their properties and evaluate potential risks to active satellites in orbit.